tari-project/tari/RFC/src/RFC-0300_DAN.md

   * Allow for committee members to resign from the committee

 After an DA is issued there will immediately be an Opening checkpoint.
-After a checkpoint period there will then be a Closing checkpoint followed immediately by an Opening checkpoint for the next period, we will call this set of checkpoints an Intermediate checkpoint.
+After a checkpoint period there will then be a Closing checkpoint followed immediately by an Opening checkpoint for the next period, we will call this set of checkpoints an Intermediate checkpoint, which could be a compressed combination of an opening and closing checkpoint.
 This will continue until the end of the asset's lifetime where there will be a final Closing checkpoint that will be followed by the retirement of the asset.

 <div class="mermaid">